Research Technologist I

 Unit Specific Education/Experience/Skills

-Knowledge equivalent to that which normally would be acquired by completing a four-year college degree program in psychology or other related field; up to six months of related and progressively more responsible or expansive work experience in basic research techniques in the specific or related field; word processing, spreadsheet; database and/or desktop publishing software; presentation software; or an equivalent combination of education and experience.
+Knowledge equivalent to that which normally would be acquired by completing a four-year college degree program in Biology or a related field with knowledge of animal behavior, ecology, and evolution; up to six months of related and progressively more responsible or expansive work experience with fish husbandry, including care of adult and juvenile fish and embryos, and setting up and maintaining large numbers of aquaria for freshwater fish; experience handling fish, including photographing, capture and release, marking with elastomer, and making artificial crosses; experience with biological lab work, including either behavioral, morphological or molecular research; or an equivalent combination of education and experience.

 Description of End Date